 Penalty: $200.
 Default penalty.

+(9A) If, but for subsection (1A), a statement could have been lodged on or after the change-over day in accordance with and within the time prescribed by subsection (1), (2), (3) or (4), a person does not commit an offence under subsection (8) by reason only that the person does not lodge the statement.

 (9) Where, by reason of a person commencing to carry on business under a business name registered under this Act, a statement is lodged with the Commissioner in accordance with and within the time prescribed by subsection (4) neither that person nor any other person is guilty of an offence against section 5, by reason only that before the lodging of the statement he carried on business under that name.

 (10) A statement required to be lodged with the Commissioner under this section with respect to any matter may be combined with a statement required to be lodged under this section with respect to another matter.